Free Auto Insurance Comparison

 Wearing a seat belt and making sure any young children that need to be are in car seats is necessary to keep everyone in the car safe.

 Seat belts are required for the driver and all passengers eight years and older.
 Violation of this is a primary offense, meaning that the officer can stop you if you are not wearing a seat belt.
-LTe’s take a look at some of the requirements for child safety restraints in Wisconsin.
+Let’s take a look at some of the requirements for car seat laws in Wisconsin.

 According to the IIHS: